 If your state does not allow for reciprocity, they may have options for attorneys to self-apply for CLE approval of a particular course.
 That means that if the sponsor of the course happened to not seek approval in your jurisdiction, you can send the course information to your state and apply on your own.
 Not every state has this option, and some only allow you to go this route before you attend a program, so do your research for your specific state(s).

-How do I keep track of what I still need to complete?
-Use the Lawline credit tracker to keep tabs on all of your requirements.
+Start a free trial to use the Lawline credit tracker to keep tabs on all of your requirements.
 Courses you complete with us will be tracked automatically, but even if you have never watched a Lawline program, you can upload certificates earned with other sponsors to track all your credits in one place.